ilan2011/recipe-nutrition-analysis/README.md

 ## Framing a Prediction Problem

-We formulated our analysis as a regression problem to predict recipe calorie content.
-Here's the detailed framework:
+We formulated our analysis as a regression problem to predict recipe calorie content from other nutritional and recipe characteristics.

-**Prediction Task**: Regression
+### Problem Statement
+- **Task Type**: Regression (predicting a continuous numerical value)
-**Response Variable**: Calories per serving
+- **Response Variable**: Calories per serving
-**Goal**: Predict the number of calories in a recipe using its other nutritional information and characteristics
+- **Features Available at Prediction Time**:
+ - Recipe characteristics (number of steps, number of ingredients)
+ - Other nutritional information (fats, proteins, carbohydrates, etc.)
+ - Note: We can't use ratings or reviews as features since these would only be available after a recipe is published

+### Why Predict Calories?
 We chose calories as our prediction target because:
-1. It's a crucial piece of nutritional information for health-conscious cooking
-2. It has clear real-world applications for recipe planning and dietary management
-3. It can be objectively measured, unlike subjective metrics like ratings

-**Evaluation Metric**: Mean Absolute Error (MAE)

-We selected MAE as our evaluation metric because:
-1. It provides errors in the same units as our target (calories), making it directly interpretable
-2. It represents the average number of calories our predictions are off by
-3. It handles outliers more robustly than squared error metrics, which is important given the natural variation in recipe calories
-4. The linear nature of the error better matches our use case - being off by 100 calories isn't necessarily 4 times worse than being off by 50 calories

-## Base Model Performance

-For our baseline prediction model, we focused on two fundamental nutritional predictors:
-- Total fat content (PDV)
-- Protein content (PDV)

-These features were chosen because:
-1. Total fat showed the strongest correlation with calories in our exploratory analysis
-2. Protein is a key macronutrient that contributes significantly to caloric content
-3. Both measurements are readily available in standard nutritional information

-Using a simple linear regression model, our baseline achieved a Mean Absolute Error (MAE) of 75.99 calories.
-To put this error in context:
-- The average recipe in our dataset contains 328.66 calories
-- Our model's predictions are off by about 76 calories on average
-- This represents approximately 23% of the mean calorie content

-This relatively strong performance from just two features validates our initial analysis that these basic nutritional components are indeed strong predictors of calorie content.

-## Final Model Performance

-Our final model expanded upon the baseline by incorporating additional nutritional relationships and recipe characteristics that logically influence calorie content.
+1. It's a critical nutritional metric that directly impacts meal planning and dietary decisions
+2. Accurate calorie information is essential for recipe websites and health-focused applications
+3. Unlike subjective measures like ratings, calories can be objectively measured and validated

+### Evaluation Metric Choice
+We selected Mean Absolute Error (MAE) as our evaluation metric over alternatives like MSE/RMSE for several reasons:

+1. **Interpretability**: MAE represents the average number of calories our predictions are off by, making it directly meaningful to users.
+For example, "our predictions are off by an average of 77 calories" is more interpretable than a squared error value.

+2. **Robustness**: Recipe calories naturally have some outliers (very light snacks vs. heavy meals).
+MAE is less sensitive to these outliers compared to squared error metrics, providing a more reliable measure of typical model performance.

+3. **Linear Scale**: The impact of calorie prediction errors is relatively linear - being off by 100 calories isn't necessarily 4 times worse than being off by 50 calories.
+This matches MAE's linear error scale better than MSE's quadratic scale.

+Alternative metrics we considered but didn't choose:
+- Mean Squared Error (MSE): Would penalize large errors too heavily relative to their practical impact
+- Root Mean Squared Error (RMSE): While in the same units as calories, still overemphasizes large errors
+- Mean Percentage Error (MPE): Could be misleading for low-calorie recipes where small absolute errors would appear as large percentages

+## Baseline Model

+Our baseline model aims to predict recipe calories using just two fundamental nutritional features:

+### Features
+We selected two quantitative features for our initial model:
+1. Total Fat (PDV)
+2. Protein (PDV)

+Both features are continuous numerical values representing the Percentage of Daily Value (PDV) of these nutrients.
+No encoding was necessary as these features were already in numerical format after our initial data cleaning.

+Feature Breakdown:
+- Quantitative features: 2 (total fat, protein)
+- Ordinal features: 0
+- Nominal features: 0

+### Model Performance
+Using a simple linear regression, our baseline model achieved:
+- Mean Absolute Error (MAE): 77.35 calories
+- For context:
+ - Average recipe in dataset: 332.59 calories
+ - Error represents about 23.3% of mean calorie content

+### Model Assessment
+Is this a "good" model?

+Strengths:
+1. Relatively simple and interpretable
+2. Uses just two readily available nutritional metrics
+3. Average error of 77 calories is reasonable for meal planning purposes
+4. Captures the strongest correlations we observed in our exploratory analysis (total_fat correlation: 0.85, protein correlation: 0.67)

+Limitations:
+1. Ignores other potentially useful nutritional information (carbohydrates, sugar, etc.)
+2. Doesn't account for recipe complexity (number of steps, ingredients)
+3. Doesn't consider interactions between nutritional components

+While the baseline model provides a reasonable starting point, there's clear room for improvement by incorporating additional features and more sophisticated modeling techniques in our final model.

+## Final Model

 ### Feature Engineering Rationale
-We added three key engineered features that capture important nutritional relationships:

-1. **Protein-to-Fat Ratio**: This ratio helps identify recipes' primary caloric sources.
-Since proteins (4 cal/g) and fats (9 cal/g) contribute differently to total calories, their relative proportions provide insight into caloric density.

-2. **Carbs-to-Protein Ratio**: Similar to protein-to-fat, this ratio helps distinguish between carbohydrate-heavy recipes (like desserts) and protein-focused dishes (like meat entrees), which typically have different caloric profiles.

-3. **Saturated Fat Ratio**: The proportion of total fat that is saturated helps identify recipes with different types of fat sources (e.g., plant-based oils vs. animal fats), which can indicate different cooking methods and overall caloric content.

-### Model Selection and Tuning
+Building upon our baseline model's total fat and protein features, we added several additional features chosen based on nutritional science and cooking principles:

+1. **Basic Nutritional Components**:
+  - Carbohydrates: A primary source of calories alongside fats and proteins
+  - Sugar: Indicates caloric density from simple carbs
+  - Sodium: Can indicate preservation methods and cooking styles
+  - Saturated Fat: Distinguishes between different types of fats with varying caloric impacts

+2. **Recipe Complexity Metrics**:
+  - Number of Steps: More preparation steps often indicate more complex cooking methods that can affect caloric content
+  - Number of Ingredients: More ingredients typically suggest more complex dishes with potentially higher calorie content

+3. **Engineered Nutritional Ratios**:
+  - Protein-to-Fat Ratio: Helps identify recipe types (e.g., high-protein/low-fat health foods vs. rich desserts)
+  - Carbs-to-Protein Ratio: Distinguishes between carb-heavy dishes (like pasta) and protein-focused meals
+  - Saturated Fat Ratio: Indicates proportion of unhealthy fats, helping identify cooking methods and ingredient choices

+### Modeling Choices
-We chose Lasso regression for our final model because:
+We selected Lasso regression as our final model for several reasons:
-1. It performs automatic feature selection through L1 regularization
+- Performs automatic feature selection through L1 regularization
-2. It helps identify the most important predictors while reducing the impact of less relevant ones
-3. It maintains interpretability of coefficients, unlike black-box models

-We used GridSearchCV with 5-fold cross-validation to tune the Lasso's alpha parameter, testing 50 values between 10^-4 and 1.
-The optimal alpha value of 1.0 indicates that a strong regularization was beneficial, suggesting some features were less important for prediction.
+- Maintains interpretability of coefficients
+- Can handle correlated features (like our various nutritional ratios)

+### Hyperparameter Tuning
+- Used GridSearchCV with 5-fold cross-validation
+- Tuned Lasso's alpha parameter across 50 values from 10^-4 to 1
+- Best alpha = 1.0000, indicating strong regularization was beneficial
+- This suggests some features were less important for prediction

 ### Model Performance
-The final model achieved an MAE of 10.11 calories, compared to the baseline model's MAE of 75.99 calories - an 87% improvement in prediction accuracy.
-This dramatic improvement suggests that:
+The final model achieved an MAE of 10.75 calories, compared to the baseline's 77.35 calories - an 86% improvement.
-1. The added nutritional ratios captured important relationships beyond raw values
-2. The combination of multiple nutritional components provides better predictive power
-3. Recipe characteristics (steps, ingredients) contribute useful additional information

-The model coefficients reveal that carbohydrates, total fat, and protein remain the strongest predictors, which aligns with nutritional science as these are the primary sources of calories in food.
+Key insights from feature coefficients:
+1. Carbohydrates (11.54), total fat (5.59), and protein (2.21) emerged as the strongest predictors
+2. Sugar and number of ingredients had minimal impact (coefficients near zero)
+3. Some engineered features showed negative coefficients, suggesting they help correct overestimates from the primary nutritional features

+This substantial improvement validates our feature engineering approach based on nutritional science, though the strong regularization suggests some engineered features were less useful than theoretically expected.